nikoletakuneva/Search-and-Games/README.md

 # Search-and-Games
+Year 2
+Language: Haskell
 First coursework for Inf2D: Reasoning and Agents
-Language: Haskell
 Implementation of search algorithms and the game Connect Four
 Mark: 89/100